Skip to main content

 The Solution: Lifting State to a Common Ancestor

 The closest common ancestor of ProductList and CartSummary is App.
 Therefore, App should own the shopping cart state.
+Both children receive the data as a prop and callback functions to update it.

 // App.jsx - The Single Source of Truth